 A large number of fiction writers believe an outline is a mental straight jacket.
 They believe it restricts the flow of creativity and blocks new ideas.
 For these writers, and outline leads to a rigid expression of their content rather than an organic flow (which is sometimes interpreted as artistic).
 They prefer to let narrative forces guide them rather than be led by an outline.

 The no-outline diehards believe that writing should be the art of creating.
 They believe you get to what needs to happen as you write.
 This far exceeds the task of completing a pre-set outline for the day.
 No outline means fresh, organic prose.

-The truth is, there are no cookie cutter writers.
+The truth is, there are no cookie-cutter writers.
 Therefore, there are no right or wrong decisions about using or not using an outline.
-There is only selection.
+There is the only selection.
 Match a method (outline or no outline) with your writing skills and your personality to determine a preference.
 This offers the best expression of the real you through your writing.

 What’s your opinion?
 I’d love to know what you think of this issue.
 If I get enough responses, I’ll post an updated post in the near future.